We Get Letters

 Finley loved to press limits as she got older…she could ride a bike at 18 months old peddling backwards and forward, she climbed EVERYTHING…I mean everything with no fear or sense of consequence, she often looked for ways to unlock our back door to escape outside often using play brooms or chairs to get to the lock.
 We found her on our kitchen island, scaling the outside of our staircase, and the top of our swing set without a care in the world.
 It was funny…until it wasn’t…

-It was at this time that Donna Notti and the birth to three team came into our life.
+It was at this time that Donna Notti and the Cheshire Birth to Three team came into our life.
 That one phone call saved my daughter.
-Our relationship with birth to three began just before Finley’s 2nd birthday.
-I will never forget the feeling I had when Donna and Barbra came over to evaluate and meet Finley.
+Our relationship with Birth to Three began just before Finley’s 2nd birthday.
+I will never forget the feeling I had when Donna and Barbara came over to evaluate and meet Finley.
 I was so scared and nervous not knowing what I was going to hear about my daughter.
 But with great relief Donna made me feel at ease instantly because she reminded me that what ever was going on, we were not alone.

 After a series of tests and just getting to know Finley, it was determined that Finley indeed had a speech delay with concerns with her self regulation with her emotions.
-A series of home visits, parent center visits, and placement into the Darcey School Preschool program began to evaluate and execute a plan to help Finley identify and handle her emotions while assisting her with speech.
-My husband and I were also taught strategies how to help curve her frustrations and how to parent a child with Finley’s needs.
+A series of home and parent center visits and then at 3 enrollement in the Darcy Preschool Program helped Finley identify and handle her emotions while assisting her with speech.
+My husband and I were taught strategies how to help curve her frustrations and how to parent a child with Finley’s needs.
 It was with these support bases that we began to see glimmers of hope.
 Finley was again growing, but this time with new tools to help her fine tune who she was in a social and emotional age appropriate approach.

-Birth to three is much more than just identifying children with educational delays.
-What is not really discussed or focussed on is how birth to three is detrimental to the parents of the students with such delays.
+Birth to Three is much more than just identifying children with educational delays.
+What is not really discussed or focused on is how Birth to Three is beneficial for the parents of the students with such delays.
 It is their support and friendship that get parents though the most emotionally challenging times as a parent.
 If you have not had to make the phone call asking for help for your child consider yourself blessed, but remember that there are many parents who don’t have such luxury.